sagyzdop/fraud-ml/README.md

 This will:
 - Load and merge the transaction and behavioral datasets
 - Preprocess and engineer 33 features
-- Train a Random Forest classifier
+- Train a Random Forest classifier with class balancing
+- Calculate F_β metrics (F_0.5, F_1.0, F_2.0)
+- Evaluate performance with ROC-AUC, precision, recall
-- Evaluate performance and save the model as `model.pkl`
+- Save the model as `model.pkl` with all metadata

 ### Running the Application